 I am claiming that they will be great when used for the applications I’m recommending.
 It’s a guarantee there will be reels as good, or even better for you, that are not listed here.

-The spinning reels for bass fishing listed in this article may not be the best, but they are definitely worth your consideration depending on your budget, of course.
+However, the spinning reels for bass fishing listed in this article are definitely worth your consideration depending on your budget.

 What Size Spinning Reel Should You Choose for Bass?